siddharthsingh/OS/XV6/lottery scheduling/README.md

 ---
 Each process has a ticket value assigned to it.
 So to implement this we need to change the proc structure which holds the information about a process and add int tickets which will store its ticket value.

-Follow this blog to know how to add system call.
+Follow [this](https://github.com/siddharthsingh/OS/tree/master/XV6/Adding%20a%20system%20call) to know how to add system call.
 In the part where you have to write the actual implementation use the following code which sets the number of tickets for a process.
 ```
 int sys_settickets(void)